charlesweir/LUThesisTemplate/README.txt

 You can find examples of successful theses from your department following the instructions here: http://www.lancaster.ac.uk/library/resources/theses-and-dissertations/ .
 Look for ones with Online Access, as you can get these easily.

 CSD Thesis Template by Kayla Friedman and Malcolm Morgan is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This version is licensed under the same license.